map of Denmark

 Jutland's east coast is home to fjords such as Lim and Mariager.
 Denmark's longest river is the Gudena, which meanders on for 80 miles.
 The Gudena rises in north central Jutland and makes its way to the eastern side of the peninsula, where it feeds into Lake Lanso.

 Denmark opens toward the Baltic Sea in the east.
-The Baltic Sea surrounds one of Denmark's major islands, Bornholm, which, as a result, has different flora than the rest of the country.
+The Baltic Sea surrounds Bornholm, one of Denmark's major islands.
+As a result, this island has different flora than the rest of the country.

 Denmark has set aside about 3.5% of its landmass as a nature reserve, making a name for itself as a leader among environmentally conscious countries.
 The protected land includes Rebild National Park in northern Jutland, the chalk cliffs of Mon, and the tidal sands off the West Coast of Jutland.
 These tidal sands represent some of the world's most treasured wetlands.